themanyone/freespeech-vr/README.md

 FreeSpeech is a free and open-source (FOSS), cross-platform desktop application front-end for PocketSphinx dictation, voice transcription, and realtime speech recognition.
 FreeSpeech enables speaker-independent voice recognition with dynamic language learning capability using the PocketSphinx speech recognition engine.
 Get FreeSpeech via git from Github (https://github.com/themanyone/freespeech-vr).

+Author: Henry Kroll III http://thenerdshow.com

-In addition to dictation, FreeSpeech now provides voice commands and keyboard emulation, so users can dictate into other apps, remote terminals, and virtual machines.
+In addition to dictation, FreeSpeech provides voice commands and keyboard emulation, so users can dictate into other apps, remote terminals, and virtual machines.

 ## Installation

-Windows: Installation might work using ossbuild (http://code.google.com/p/ossbuild/) for gstreamer.
-Will update this once we get a windows machine to test it.
+Windows: Installation should work using ossbuild (http://code.google.com/p/ossbuild/) for gstreamer.
+We will update this once we get a windows machine to test it.

 ## Linux/Cygwin

-**Update:** Python3 branch is available.
+**Update:** A Python3 branch is available.
 Some packages listed here may need updated versions if planning to check out new python3 branch.
-Use own judgement.

 The following packages may be installed through the package manager.